Short on Limes? Try These Substitutes

 Post Image

-There are many dishes that make the most of lovely limes.
-For desserts, key lime pie is a favorite.
+First thing’s first, the best lime substitute depends on what you’re cooking.
+A good substitute for limes in a cookie may not work in a savory sauce, for example.
 When looking for a substitute, consider the primary function of the lime in your recipe.
-Is it citrusy flavor, brightness, acidity?
+Are you after its citrusy flavor, brightness, or acidity?
 This can help you decide which substitute will work best.
-Here’s a comprehensive list you can substitute with lime juice or zest.

 Lime Zest Substitutes

-• Lime oil: Food-grade lime oil such as Boyajian Pure Lime Oil can provide a concentrated burst of flavor.
-For baked goods and desserts try 1/4 teaspoon of oil for every 1 teaspoon of lime zest.
+• Lime oil.
+Food-grade lime oil can provide a concentrated burst of flavor.
+For baked goods and desserts, try 1/4 teaspoon of oil for every 1 teaspoon of lime zest.
 For fresh dishes like salads, you may want to use just a couple drops.

 Lime Juice Substitutes

-• Other citrus juices: In most dishes, a 1:1 substitute of lemon juice will work just fine.
-(Cocktail chef Matthew Biancaniello is even using lemon in margaritas.)
+• Other citrus juices.
+In most dishes, a 1:1 substitute of lemon juice will work just fine.
 Depending on the recipe you could also try grapefruit juice or orange juice, bearing in mind that these are sweeter than lime.
-Kalamansi and kumquat juice are also good substitutes.
+Calamansi lemons and tiny kumquats are also good substitutes.
 In all cases, freshly squeezed juice is recommended.

-• Vinegar: Try apple cider, white wine, or other vinegars if the primary function of the lime is acidity (such as in ceviche).
-Vinegar may be more harsh tasting, so you many want to start with 1/2 the amount, then adjust to taste.
+• Vinegar.
+Try apple cider, white wine, or other mild vinegars if the primary function of the lime is acidity (like a shrimp ceviche).
+Vinegar can be more powerful than lime juice though, so start with half the amount called for, then adjust to taste.

-• Bottled lime juice: Pasteurized and lacking in oomph, bottled juice is usually best avoided.
-In a pinch, however, a good choice would be Santa Cruz Organic Pure Lime Juice, which is 100 percent, undiluted lime juice.
+• Bottled lime juice.
+Pasteurized and lacking in oomph, bottled juice is usually best avoided.
+In a pinch, however, look for 100 percent, undiluted lime juice.